NewOrbit/twotime/README.md

 If this command fails:
 1. Ensure you have the correct `.npmrc` file set up as described above.
 1. If the installation process cannot get rid of old files, please report this.
 As a last resort, use `--force`.

+If you are upgrading from version 2.0.0 there should be no need to reauthenticate as v3.x uses the same mechanism and files.

 ## Setup